This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 After breakfast, our bespoke Morocco tour is headed towards Meknes , an imperial city that rose to prominence with the sultan Moulay Ismail ( 1672- 1727) who set the capital of Morocco to Meknes and gave it its golden age by building his imperial palace, city walls and kasbahs upon dismantling Badi palace in Marrakech and fetching to Meknes most of its marble, ivory and wood.

 Places of interest in Meknes include Bab El Mansour gate, Masoleum of Moulay Ismail, the imperial palace and the royal granaries and stables.
-Back on the road we are to reach shortly the Roman ruins of Volubilis with its Galem’s baths, basilica, capitol and forum and the sacred village of Moulay Idriss .
-Moulay Idriss was Prophet Mohammed great grandson and fled Mecca during the 8th century AD.
+Back on the road we are to reach shortly the Roman ruins of Volubilis with its Galem’s baths, basilica, capitol and forum.
+Of particular interest is also the nearby sacred village of Moulay Idriss .
+Moulay Idriss was Prophet Mohammed's great grandson and fled Mecca during the 8th century AD.
 He established himself at Volubilis, converted the locals to Islam and founded the first Moroccan imperial dynasty.
+A walk around the village or even a trek in the charming countryside followed by lunch with views on the Roman ruins is worth considering.
 The journey should reach Fez late afternoon/ evening.
 Dinner and accommodation inside the medina of Fez.

 Day 3: Fez - guided tour of the city ( no drive).